 Toral is passionate about breast cancer and cancer charities.
-She often commentates and speaks for charities such as Breast Cancer Now and The Haven.
+She often commentates and speaks for charities such as Breast Cancer Now and Breast Cancer Haven.
 She is an ambassador for international chancer charity, World Cancer Research Fund and recently wrote about cancer prevention in The Telegraph.